alex/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* CSS styles are applied to HTML elements based on their specificity and the order they appear in the stylesheet, with later styles taking precedence over earlier styles.

 Page Rendering
 --------------